Hidekela/queueC/readme.md

 # Limitation

-The type of the data stored in the queue cannot be changed durring the whole program.
-If you want to have another queue with a different type of data, you should implement the queue yourself or migrate to another language such as C++, python,... which manage queues.
+The type of data stored in the queue cannot be changed throughout the program.
+If you want to have another queue with a different data type, you have to implement the queue yourself or migrate to another language such as C++, python,... which manages queues.

 # License